lyhiving/baserow2/docs/development/dev_sh.md

 ## ./dev.sh

 `dev.sh` is a helper bash script which makes working with baserow's development environment a breeze.
+You can think of it as a simple docker-compose wrapper which sets some environment variables up, checks some helpful things and then passes your commands to docker-compose with the correct compose files set.

-By default, running `./dev.sh` will start the dev env, attach into the running containers and make sure the containers are running as your actual user.
+By default, running `./dev.sh up -d` will start the dev env, attach into the running containers and make sure the containers are running as your actual user.

 Additionally, Baserow's dev containers are especially configured to make the attaching